Skip to content

 Share article

 When I was immigrating to Canada, I learned about the completeness check the hard way.
 I received an invitation for the last general Express Entry draw in 2020.
-So I submitted my application, without all the documents, and received it back shortly afterwards when it failed the completeness check.
+So I submitted my application and received it back shortly afterwards when it failed the completeness check.
+I'd overlooked one document in the process, ugh.

 It came up later, too, when I was filling out my immigration paperwork (again).
 There’s a box that asked whether I had ever had an immigration application rejected, and I wasn’t sure.
 Was that returned application a rejection?
-Turns out it wasn’t.
+Turns out it wasn’t so I had no rejections to declare.

 In this blog post, we’ll explore the distinction between a returned application and a refused one, along with the possible consequences of each.